tidbcloud/tidbcloud-cli/pkg/tidbcloud/v1beta1/serverless/export/docs/ExportOptions.md

 `func (o *ExportOptions) HasCsvFormat() bool`

 HasCsvFormat returns a boolean if a field has been set.

+### GetParquetOptions

+`func (o *ExportOptions) GetParquetOptions() ExportOptionsParquetOptions`

+GetParquetOptions returns the ParquetOptions field if non-nil, zero value otherwise.

+### GetParquetOptionsOk

+`func (o *ExportOptions) GetParquetOptionsOk() (*ExportOptionsParquetOptions, bool)`

+GetParquetOptionsOk returns a tuple with the ParquetOptions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetParquetOptions

+`func (o *ExportOptions) SetParquetOptions(v ExportOptionsParquetOptions)`

+SetParquetOptions sets ParquetOptions field to given value.

+### HasParquetOptions

+`func (o *ExportOptions) HasParquetOptions() bool`

+HasParquetOptions returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)